Flower Arrangement ideas using spring flowers from an english country cutting garden

 It was such a joy to watch Tammy create her first arrangement using a beautiful handmade textural ceramic vessel by Marches Pottery of Ludlow.

 Committed to sustainability, Tammy doesn’t use floral foam (oasis) because of its impact on the environment.
 Floral foam is actually made from plastic and, because of its cellular foam structure, it very easily crumbles into microscopic fragments, adding to the global problem of microplastics.
 Throwing waste water down the drain sends these damaging particles into our rivers and seas and they last for thousands, sometimes millions, of years.
 It’s clear that floral foam has no place in sustainable flower businesses.

 Tammy talked us through two alternatives she uses in her arrangements – the Japanese kenzan (or flower frog) – a heavy lead plate with brass needles and also the use of chicken wire and tape.
 We were to be using both.
 So we started by placing the flower frog at the bottom of our vessels and then Tammy showed us how to attach the chicken wire tops.
 She had already cut out circular pieces of chicken wire and we each placed one over the top of our vessels, tucking the edges inside, taped in place and filled with water.

 It was time for the really fun bit.
-Tammy firstly demonstrated her approach with flowers and I loved how creative she is.
+Tammy firstly demonstrated her approach with flowers and one or two flower arrangement ideas.